-Things You Need to Know3
+Things You Need to Know

-How to fill in each section
+l in each section oplication form 4

-of your application form 4

-Section 1: What type of passport are you applying for?
+What type of passport are you 4

-Adult application 4

-Child application 4
+?

+ation

+ation

 Renewal 4

-First British Overseas Territories Citizen Passport
+Overseas Territories Citizen

+4

-Replacement 4
+Replacemer nt .
+4

 Extension 4

 Changes 4

 Sections to fill in 5

 Section 2: Who is the passport for?
 6

-Section 3:Details of previous and currentpassport held
+Section 3: Details of previous and current

+passport he ld 7

 Section 4: Parents' details 8

 Section 5: Certificate of registration

-or naturalisation 8
+or naturalis ation 8

-Section 6: Children aged 12 to 15
+Section 6: Children aged 12 to 15 9

-Section 7:
+Section 7: 9

-Section 8: More information
+Section 8: More information 9

 Section 9: Declaration 10

-Section 10: Countersignature 11
+Section 10: Countersignature 12

-What you need to include with your form 13
+What you need to include

+with your form 14

 Once you've filled in your

-application 14
+application 15

-Passport fee 14
+Passport fee 15

-How much 14
+How much 15

-How to pay 14
+How to pay 15

-Where to send 14
+Where to send 15

-Contact us 14
+Contact us 15

-Other Information 15
+Other Information 16

-Service standards 15
+Service standards 16

-Complaints about passports 15
+Complaints about passports

+Identity interviews 18